symfony/symfony-docs/routing.rst

     ``/{page}/blog`` is a valid path, but ``page`` will always be required (i.e. ``/blog`` will not match this route).

-If you want to always include some default value in the generated URL (for example to force the generation of ``/blog/1`` instead of ``/blog`` in the previous example) add the ``!`` character before the parameter name: ``/blog/{!page}``
+If you want to always include some default values in the generated URL (for example to force the generation of ``/blog/1`` instead of ``/blog`` in the previous example) add the ``!`` character before the parameter name: ``/blog/{!page}``